Making a workers compensation claim may well be within your legal rights, but unfortunately that’s not always the end of the story.

 Yet still, the workplace requested consultation with another (what was now a fourth) doctor in order for him to get clearance for ‘light duties’.
 The result?
 He sat in the office doing “pretty much nothing” until he could return to work.
 No compensation claim was made for his time off due to the injury being recorded as sick leave.

 The following technician in her thirties sustained two injuries with the same employer.
-The first was a car accident (no-fault) on the way to work; the second, a hold-up at her workplace shopfront, three years later.
+The first was an accident (no-fault) on the way to work; the second, a hold-up at her workplace shopfront, three years later.

 “The stigma was very different depending on the reason for the workers’ comp,” she said.
 “It was a clear accident which was not my fault; there was no questioning ‘oh, was she hamming it up or if it was legit.
 Despite this, I do remember my boss making a comment one or two times that now, because there is a claim their, insurance premiums would go up.
 There was just the slightest guilt trip by my boss that I was costing them more money.”